zeroasterisk/elixir-101-codelab/solutions/01_greetings/README.md

 All dependencies up to date
 ```

+Errors?
+Ask for help or Google it.
+- check elixir version?
+- `rm -rf _build mix.lock; mix deps.get`

 ### iex -S mix (opens your code in the REPL)

 You can run code with `mix run` and run tests with `mix test`
-but to start with, we can open `iex` but this time with our code.
+but to start with, we can also open `iex` with our code compiled in.

 In this case we will trigger `iex` with `-S` which stands for `SCRIPT`,
 it will cause `mix` to compile our code and run it within `iex`.